-The Mass Transit Railway is the name for Hong Kong’s rail system comprising underground, overland and light rail (slower tram-style) services.
-Universally known as the ‘MTR’, it is clean, fast and safe and transports around four million people daily.
+The Mass Transit Railway is the name for Hong Kong’s rail system comprising underground, overland and Light Rail (slower tram-style) services.
+Universally known as the ‘MTR’, it is clean, fast and safe, and transports around four million people daily.

 Departures Trains run every two to 14 minutes from around 6am to sometime between midnight and 1am.

 Tickets Once you’ve passed through the turnstile to begin a journey you have 90 minutes to complete it before the ticket becomes invalid.
-If you have underpaid (by mistake or otherwise), you can make up the difference at an MTR service counter next to the turnstile.
+If you have underpaid (by mistake or otherwise), you can make up the difference at an MTR service counter next to the turnstiles.

 Peak hours If possible, it’s best to avoid the rush hours: 7.30am to 9.30am and 5pm to 7pm weekdays.

 The MTR’s Light Rail system is rather like a modern, air-conditioned version of the trams in Hong Kong, but it’s much faster.
 It runs in the northwest New Territories.